scaljeri/SimpleProxy/README.md

 		--map-url, --map-to-fs	- map urls to the filesystem.
 The url part not defined by map-url is appended to the file path defined by --map-to-fs
 		--map-ignore-extensions	- a list of file extensions which should not be served from the file system (e.g. jsp and php)

+SimpleProxy uses port 8000 and 8001 which, are not yet configurable!
+Port 8001 will be used to configure SimpleProxy, but is still under development.

 Example:

 	$> ./server --port 8080 --host localhost --ignore-params=_dc --proxy=true